rticommunity/connextdds-py/docs/source/participant.rst

 definition with the :meth:`QosProvider.create_participant_from_config` function.

-*DomainParticipants* (and all other *Entities*) get destroyed automatically when they are garbage collected; however to ensure that they are destroyed at a certain point in your application, you can call ``close()`` or create them within a ``with`` block:
+*DomainParticipants* (and all other *Entities*) get destroyed automatically when they are garbage collected; however, to ensure that they are destroyed at a certain point in your application, you can call ``close()`` or create them within a ``with`` block: